JamieWei213213/RecipeMiner/README.md

 ---

-## ⚠️ Important Note
-For security, do **not expose your API `client_id` or `client_secret`** in code.
-Use a `.env` file and `python-dotenv` to manage secrets safely.

----

-## ✅ TODO / Future Ideas
-- Visualize macro distribution across diets
-- Add text classification on ingredients
-- Build a nutrition recommender system

----

 ## 📬 Contact
 Open an issue or pull request if you’d like to contribute, ask a question, or collaborate!